shramkoartem/nsga3/README.md

 # nsga3
-#' NSGA III for Multi-Objective Feature Selection
+## NSGA III for Multi-Objective Feature Selection

-#'
-#'@description
-#'An adaptation of Non-dominated Sorting Genetic Algorithm III for multi
-#'objective feature selection tasks.
+An adaptation of Non-dominated Sorting Genetic Algorithm III for multi objective feature selection tasks.
-#'Non-dominated Sorting Genetic Algorithm III is a genetic algorithm that solves multiple
-#'optimization problems simultaneously by applying a non-dominated sorting
-#'technique.
-It uses a reference points based selection operator to explore
-#'solution space and preserve diversity.
+Non-dominated Sorting Genetic Algorithm III is a genetic algorithm that solves multiple optimization problems simultaneously by applying a non-dominated sorting technique.
+It uses a reference points based selection operator to explore solution space and preserve diversity.
 See the paper by K. Deb and
-#'H. Jain (2014) <DOI:10.1109/TEVC.2013.2281534> for a detailed description of the algorithm.
+H. Jain (2014) <DOI:10.1109/TEVC.2013.2281534> for a detailed description of the algorithm.
-#'
-#'
-#'

 #'@param df An original dataset.
 #'@param target Name of a column (a string), which contains classification target variable.
 #'@param obj_list A List of objective functions to be optimizied.